Advertisement

 • A delay of over three hours, if the flight distance is over 1,500 kilometres within the EU or between 1,500-3,500 kilometres between the EU and a non-EU country

-The food and drink you are offered should be in proportion to the length and timing of the delay, so a mid-morning delay will usually result in a smaller amount of compensation or food than an evening or overnight delay.
+The food and drink you are offered should be "in proportion to your waiting time," according to the EU's FAQ page, so a mid-morning delay will usually result in a smaller amount of compensation or food than an evening or overnight delay.

 If you have to wait a long time, the airline is required to provide you with refreshments.
 Photo: Andreas Solaro/AFP